 where

-is a normalizing constant to which we will refer to as the \emph{capacity} of $A$ and where the measure $\MM_{\BB(A)}$ is defined in equation (\ref{harmonic}).
-Note that by definition, the measure $\mu_A$ is a probability measure. \\ \begin{remark} The quantity $Cap(A)$ is sometimes referred to as the inverse \emph{Riemann modulus} of $A$.
-It is a well known fact, which is a consequence of Schottky's theorem, that it is invariant under conformal maps of the hyperbolic plane. \end{remark} We can finally define by recursion,
+is a normalizing constant to which we will refer to as the \emph {capacity} of $A$ and where the measure $\MM_{\BB(A)}$ is defined in equation (\ref{harmonic}).
+Note that by definition, the measure $\mu_A$ is a probability measure.

+\begin{remark} The quantity $\operatorname{Cap}(A)$ is sometimes referred to as the inverse \emph {Riemann modulus} of $A$.
+It is a well known fact, which is a consequence of Schottky's theorem that it is invariant under conformal maps of the hyperbolic plane. \end{remark}